-At December 31, 2022, the Company had approximately \$116.2 million and \$118.8 million of federal and state net operating loss ("NOL") carryforwards, respectively.
-Approximately \$56.1 million of the federal NOL and \$81.2 million of the state NOL was generated prior to the 2018 tax year.
+At December 31, 2023, the Company had approximately \$112.8 million and \$119.2 million of federal and state net operating loss ("NOL") carryforwards, respectively.
+Approximately \$52.6 million of the federal NOL and \$80.0 million of the state NOL was generated prior to the 2018 tax year.
 As a result, these net operating loss carryforwards will expire, if not utilized, between 2031 and 2037 for federal and state income tax purposes.
-In response to the market volatility and instability resulting from the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law on March 27, 2020.
-The CARES Act lifts certain deduction limitations originally imposed by the TCJA that was enacted in the U.S. in December 2017.
-The CARES Act allows for a five-year carryback of federal NOLs generated in 2018 through 2020 and eliminates the 80% taxable income limitation by allowing corporate entities to fully utilize NOL carryforwards to offset taxable income in 2018 through 2020.
-Furthermore, the post 2017 NOLs are subject to an indefinite carryforward period; therefore, \$60.1 million of federal NOLs generated after 2017 may be carried forward indefinitely.
-As it pertains to the approximately \$37.6 million of state NOLs generated after 2017, not all states have conformed to the Act; therefore, the NOL expiration will vary based on the state.
-The Company also has federal and state tax credits of \$4.1 million and less than \$0.1 million, which begin to expire in 2031.
+The post 2017 NOLs are subject to an indefinite carryforward period; therefore, \$60.2 million of federal NOLs generated after 2017 may be carried forward indefinitely.
+As it pertains to the approximately \$39.2 million of state NOLs generated after 2017, not all states have conformed to the Act; therefore, some state's NOLs are unlimited while some will expire based on the respective state.
+The Company also has federal and state tax credits relating to research and development credits of \$4.1 million and less than \$0.1 million, which begin to expire in 2031.

 The utilization of NOLs and tax credit carryforwards to offset future taxable income may be subject to an annual limitation as a result of ownership changes that have occurred previously or may occur in the future.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended ("IRC"), a corporation that undergoes an ownership change may be subject to limitations on its ability to utilize its pre-change NOLs and other tax attributes otherwise available to offset future taxable income and/or tax liability.
 An ownership change is defined as a cumulative change of 50% or more in the ownership positions of certain stockholders during a rolling three-year period.
-The Company is in the process of completing a formal study to determine if any ownership changes within the meaning of IRC Section 382 and 383 have occurred.
-Based on the analysis to date, any limitation from any ownership change will not result in any of the NOLs or tax credits expiring unutilized.
+The Company completed formal studies through December 31, 2022 to determine if any ownership changes within the meaning of IRC Section 382 and 383 have occurred.
+As a result of the studies, the Company determined that although it experienced an ownership change on July 28, 2015, the limitation from the ownership change will not result in any of the NOLs or tax credits expiring unutilized.
+No additional ownership changes have occurred through the date of the most recent study.